FEMINISM NEEDS SEX WORKERS. SEX WORKERS NEED FEMINISM. FOR A SEX WORKER INCLUSIVE WOMEN'S RIGHTS MOVEMENT

 In addition to launching this briefing paper, ICRSE was also part of drafting a Feminist Manifesto in Support of Sex Workers’ Rights.
 The manifesto, which aims to visibilise the support of feminist organisations, collectives and individuals for the recognition of sex work as work and for decriminalisation, has received more than fifty signatures up to date.
 The signatories call upon the feminist movement to concentrate their resources on including and amplifying sex workers’ voices in the movement and to stop promoting legal frameworks that have been shown to be detrimental to sex workers’ rights.

-Click on the cover below to download/read the full briefing paper.
+Click here or on the cover below to download/read the full briefing paper.